2023 Best Value Allied Health Professions Schools in North Dakota

 Best North Dakota Schools for Affordable Quality in Allied Health Professions

-Our analysis found Bismarck State College to be the best value school for allied health professions students who want to pursue a degree in North Dakota.
+Our 2023 rankings named Bismarck State College the best value school in North Dakota for allied health professions students.
 BSC is a small public school located in the city of Bismarck.

-BSC also took the #2 spot in our Best Allied Health Professions Schools in North Dakota rankings.
+BSC not only placed well in our value ranking, but it is also #2 on our Best Allied Health Professions Schools in North Dakota list.

 Full Allied Health Professions at Bismarck State College Report